Epistula Apostolorum: Countering Gnosticism

-The text presents Cerinthus as a chief opponent of the apostles, although does not directly describe his doctrines.
+The text presents Cerinthus as a chief opponent of the apostles, although it does not directly describe his doctrines.
 "Simon" (probably Simon Magus) is also mentioned.
 Some later Christian writers indicated that Cerinthus was a Gnostic, although others accused him of other heterodox beliefs.

 Regardless of the author's knowledge of Cerinthus or his beliefs, the content seems to heavily criticize Gnosticism.
-In particular the text uses the style of a discourse and series of questions with a vision of Jesus that was popular among Gnostic groups, wherein the apparition of Jesus would reveal new secret teachings propounded by the Gnostics.
+In particular, the text uses the style of a discourse and series of questions with a vision of Jesus that was popular among Gnostic groups, wherein the apparition of Jesus would reveal new secret teachings propounded by the Gnostics.
 Examples of this genre (sometimes called a "Dialogue Gospel") within Gnosticism include the Gospel of Mary, the Apocryphon of John, the Sophia of Jesus Christ, and the Pistis Sophia.
 However, the Epistle of the Apostles repurposes this genre to use against Gnosticism, where the resurrected Jesus affirms early orthodox Christian belief on the nature of his flesh and the coming resurrection.
 The text also affirms that it is not a secret teaching (it is "written (...) for the whole world") and its content applies universally rather than to one group and that everyone can easily come to learn its content, contradicting the esoteric mysteries popular in Gnosticism.

 The Parable of the Ten Virgins is repurposed to more directly address Gnosticism in the Epistle of the Apostles.
 The apostles ask which of the virgins were wise and which were foolish; Jesus replies by saying that "The five wise are Faith and Love and Grace, Peace, and Hope" while the virgins who are shut out of the wedding are named "Knowledge (Gnosis) and Wisdom (Sophia), Obedience, Forbearance, and Mercy."
 (Coptic version) Jesus then goes on to predict that the false Christians who fell asleep "will remain outside the kingdom and the fold of the shepherd and his sheep" and will be devoured by wolves.
 In other words, Gnostics will not be granted entrance into the Kingdom of God.